spmallick/learnopencv/Object-Tracking-OpenCV5/README.md

 out-of-frame boxes, missing inputs, and output failures return a clean nonzero exit.

+VitTrack is configured explicitly with `DNN_BACKEND_OPENCV`, `DNN_TARGET_CPU`, and a tracking-score threshold of `0.30`, matching OpenCV's DNN object-tracker sample.
+Its annotated output also shows `getTrackingScore()` on every updated frame.
+When the score falls below the threshold, the application reports a tracking failure and does not draw a potentially misleading box.

 Validation generates an 80-frame, 640×360 clip containing a textured square on a seeded noisy background.
 It initializes from frame zero and passes only when the 79 subsequent updates have mean IoU ≥ 0.45 and at least 90% exceed 0.30